Tyulis/rawutil/README.md

 rawutil has the same 3 main functions as struct:

-pack(stct, *data)
+pack(stct, *data) -> bytes

 *	Packs the elements in a bytes object as described by the stucture specified by the stct argument

+pack(stct, *data, file) -> None

+*	Packs the elements in the given file-like object as described by the stucture specified by the stct argument

 unpack(stct, data, refdata=())

 *	Unpacks the binary data given as a bytes object as described by the structure in the stct argument, and returns elements as a list
+*	data can also be a file-like object.
+In this case, unpacking will start at the beginning of the file (it performs a file.seek(0))
 *	The refdata option is a tuple which contains the data used by the external references, see below.
-*	Note that it won't raise an exception if the data length doesn't match the structure length.
+*	Note that unlike its struct equivalent, it won't raise an exception if the data length doesn't match the structure length.

 unpack_from(stct, data, offset=0, refdata=(), getptr=False)

 *	Unpacks the data as described by the stct argument from the specified offset, and returns elements as a list
+*	data can also be a file-like object.
+In this case, unpacking will start at the specified location (performs file.seek(offset))
 *	The refdata argument is used for external references, see below
 *	If getptr is True, this function returns _unpacked, ptr_ instead of only _unpacked_.
 The pointer is the offset where the unpacking has ended